rajan-daniel/technicalDocumentationPage/README.md

 - Structuring large webpages using **semantic HTML sections**
 - Creating a **fixed sidebar navigation system**
 - Using **anchor links for in-page navigation**
-- Organizing complex content into clear documentation format
+- Organizing complex content into a clear documentation format
 - Applying **CSS layout techniques (float, fixed positioning, margins)**
 - Using **media queries for responsive design adjustments**
 - Improving readability with typography and spacing